Volcanism on Io: Discovery

 Voyager 1's first images of Io revealed a lack of impact craters, suggesting a very young surface.
 Craters are used by geologists to estimate the age of a planetary surface; the number of impact structures increase with the age of the planetary surface.
 Instead, Voyager 1 observed a multi-coloured surface, pockmarked with irregular-shaped depressions, which lacked the raised rims characteristic of impact craters.
 Voyager 1 also observed flow features formed by low-viscosity fluid and tall, isolated mountains that did not resemble terrestrial volcanoes.
 The surface observed suggested that, just as Peale and colleagues had theorized, Io was heavily modified by volcanism.

 On March 8, 1979, three days after passing Jupiter, Voyager 1 took images of Jupiter's moons to help mission controllers determine the spacecraft's exact location, a process called optical navigation.
 By processing images of Io to enhance the visibility of background stars, navigation engineer Linda Morabito found a 300 km tall cloud along its limb.
-At first, she suspected the cloud to be a moon behind Io, but no suitably sized body would have been in that location.
+At first, she suspected the cloud to be a moon behind Io, but no known satellite would have been in that location at that time, and the size of the object seen made it unlikely for it to be a new satellite, since at that size, it would have been seen from Earth before Voyager 1 arrived.
 The feature was determined to be a plume generated by active volcanism at a dark depression later named Pele.
 Following this discovery, eight other plumes were located in Voyager images of Io.
 These plumes were later named after mythological deities associated with fire, volcanoes, or mayhem: Loki (two separate plumes), Prometheus, Volund, Amirani, Maui, Marduk, and Masubi.
 Thermal emission from multiple sources, indicative of cooling lava, were also found.
 Surface changes were observed when images that had been acquired by Voyager 2 were compared to those taken four months previously by Voyager 1, including new plume deposits at Aten Patera and Surt.